Written by Applications Engineer, Craig Crossley

 While this process eliminates many molding defects, some still occur using this process.
-Below is a list of the common defects seen with Fortify’s molding process – and how to troubleshoot them.
+Below is a list of the common injection molding defects seen with Fortify’s molding process – and how to troubleshoot them.

 Flash is a very common mold defect that occurs at the parting line or at insert mating locations.
 The first step is to identify the cause of the flash.